Cornetfish

-They generally live in coastal waters or on coral reefs, where they feed on small fishes, crustaceans, and other invertebrates.
+Cornetfish are found in tropical and temperate marine waters around the world, in the Atlantic, Pacific, and Indian oceans.
+They are often found in coastal waters over soft-bottomed areas like coral reefs, sand flats, and seagrass beds, where they feed on small fishes, crustaceans, and other invertebrates.

 Cornetfish are of minor interest for fishing, and can be found in local markets within their range.

 Species

 Currently, four recognized species are placed in this genus: